andrebergvind/big-tech-financial-analysis/README.md

 ## Project Overview

-This project entails a full analysis of five tech companies and their financial performance between 2009 and 2022.
+This project entails a financial analysis of five major tech companies and their performance between 2009 and 2022.
+Its objective was to highlight comparative differences, and provide metric based investment perspectives for potential investors following the end of 2022.

+The project was conducted in May 2026, and in order to allow for a fair outcome, the analysis does not consider any events or financial developments occurring after 2022.

-The companies present in the analysis are:
+Companies included in the analysis are:

 - **Apple**
 - **Microsoft**